-Form 4 (Parent's Detention or Incarceration)

-Attestation by Legal, Social Service, or Other Professional Regarding Parent's Detention or Incarceration
+Form 4 (Parent's Detention or Incarceration) Attestation by Legal, Social Service, or Other Professional Regarding Parent's Detention or Incarceration

-I, , and employed by , located at , hereby certify the following ng to the best of my knowledge.
-The follow ing statement(s) concern , who is the parent of (the student).
-Complete one or both of the following) 1. is currently held or has been during the cur Columbia or another jurisdiction subject eith Location of facility: detention: 2. within the two years prior to the beginning ctional facility in the District of Columbia o al facilities.
-Name of facility: I ocation of facility: Approximate dates of detention: (Adult con Facility) rectional facilities include but are not lin nited to Central Detention Facility (DC Jai and Correctional Treatment My relation ashin to the student is as follows: (specify y) My relation iship to the parent is as follows: (specify)) - · • I solemnly affirm under the penalties of perjury that n, and belief. the contents of the foregoing are true to the best of my knowledge, Signature of of Attesting Professional Date Printed Nar me Title Organizatio on Contact Phone
+I, , and employe ed by , located at

+hereby c ertify the following to the best o of my knowledg le.

+wing statement(s) concern , who is the parent of (the

+student).
+Complete one or both of the fol llowing)

+(complete one of both of the loi lowing)

+1. (the par ent) is currently held or has been during the c urrent school year

+Columbia or another jurisdiction on subject either

+to pending criminal charges or a criminal co nviction.

+Name of facility:

+Location of facili

+Approximate da tes of detention າ:

+2. (the nare ent) within the two years prior to the beginnin a of the current

+۷. dult correctional facility in the

+of a criminal conviction (adult c

+facilities.

+Name of facility ·

+Location of facili

+Approximate da ites of detentior າ:

+orrectional facilities include bu t are not limited d to Central Detention Facility (DC Jail) and

+Correction nal Treatment Facility)

+My relati onship to the student is as follo ws: (specify) •

+My relati onship to the parent is as follow /s: (specify)

+y affirm under the penalties of perjury that the contents of the foregoing are true to the best of

+my know ledge, information, and belief.

+Signatur e of Attesting Professional Date

+Printed N lame Title

+-

+Organiza tion Contact Phone